Rodolfo Hinostroza

-Rodolfo Hinostroza (October 27, 1941 – November 1, 2016) was a Peruvian poet, writer, journalist, food critic and astrologer.
+Rodolfo Hinostroza (October 27, 1941 – November 1, 2016) was a Peruvian poet, writer, journalist, food critic, and astrologer.
 He was born in Lima.

 Early life

-In 1962 he left Peru with a scholarship to study Philosophy and English Literature at the University San Cristobal of La Habana.
-There, he wrote his first poetry book "Consejero del Lobo" published by "Editorial El Puente" in 1964.
-Frustrated by the way the Castro régime was using the scholarship students to his political ends, he managed to leave in 1964, after a series of intense experiences on the island, and returned to Lima.
+In 1962, he left Peru with a scholarship to study philosophy and English literature at the University San Cristobal of La Habana.
+There, he wrote his first poetry book, "Consejero del Lobo," published by "Editorial El Puente" in 1964.
+Frustrated by the way the Castro regime was using scholarship students for his political ends, he managed to leave in 1964, after a series of intense experiences on the island, and returned to Lima.

 Journalism

-He worked as a script writer in the Peruvian TV for some time and then started working in journalism, among others, and joined the reputed magazine Caretas.
+He worked as a scriptwriter on Peruvian TV for some time and then started working in journalism, among other things, and joined the reputed magazine Caretas.

-In 1968, he married French born Nadine Caillière, and traveled back with her to Paris, where he lived until 1984.
-He arrived in Paris in the midst of the 1968 student turmoil which would have a direct impact on his poetry.
-He worked in several places such as the ORTF Radio, in publishing group Gallimard, as a translator for Spanish publishers like Tusquets (for whom he also translated future Nobel Prize Le Clézio, among others) and Barral.
-In 1972 he won the international poetry award "Maldoror", with his poetry book "Contranatura", organized by Barral Editores (Barcelona, Spain) with Octavio Paz at the head of the jury.
-Besides, he also worked with French/Peruvian tour operator "Uniclam" who entrusted him to write several tourist guides: Mexico (1976), Bolivia (1978) and Peru (1981), all published in French.
-In 1979, he published "Aprendizaje de la limpieza", a result of his seven-year psychoanalytical experience which he had started in Lima and finished in 1975 in Paris.
+In 1968, he married French-born Nadine Caillière and traveled back with her to Paris, where he lived until 1984.
+He arrived in Paris in the midst of the 1968 student turmoil, which would have a direct impact on his poetry.
+He worked in several places, such as ORTF Radio; publishing group Gallimard; as a translator for Spanish publishers like Tusquets (he also translated for future Nobel Prize winner Le Clézio, among others); and Barral.
+In 1972, he won the international poetry award "Maldoror" with his poetry book "Contranatura," organized by Barral Editores (Barcelona, Spain) with Octavio Paz at the head of the jury.
+In addition, he also worked with French/Peruvian tour operator "Uniclam," who entrusted him to write several tourist guides: Mexico (1976), Bolivia (1978), and Peru (1981), all published in French.
+In 1979, he published "Aprendizaje de la limpieza," a result of his seven-year psychoanalytical experience, which he had started in Lima and finished in 1975 in Paris.